Conferences

 Simulation lab

 Residents practice their resuscitation skills in the state-of-the-art simulation center.
-Advocate Children’s Hospital in Park Ridge is proud to be the home Advocate’s largest Simulation Center.
-Simulations are held quarterly, and residents and nursing staff are assigned to participate in these sessions supervised by our Chief Resident and the ACH Director of Simulation.
-Each resident participates in at least 3 group simulations a year, along with 1 NICU simulation a year, a communication simulation, and a smaller individualized simulation in the PGY1 year.
+Advocate Children’s Hospital in Park Ridge is proud to be the home of Advocate’s largest Simulation Center.
+Simulations are held quarterly, and residents and nursing staff are assigned to participate in these sessions supervised by our Chief Residents and the ACH Director of Simulation.
+Each resident participates in at least 3 group simulations a year, 1 NICU Simulation, a communication simulation, to practice difficulty conversations along with smaller-individualized sessions in the PGY1 year.
 These sessions are followed by a debriefing during which participants give and receive feedback on both the medical and teamwork components of resuscitation.